kyledrake/sammy_davis_jr/README.markdown

 Highlights
 ----------

 * Asynchronous with [sinatra-synchrony](http://github.com/kyledrake/sinatra-synchrony)!
-Read more about how this works and why it's good for you.
+Read more about how this works and why it's almost always good for you.
 * Configuration is handled by environment.rb, which is under 40 lines of code!
 Getting a console is actually this simple: bundle exec irb -r environment.rb
 * Uses [RVM](https://rvm.beginrescueend.com) to ensure Ruby 1.9.2 is used.
 * Uses [Gemfile](http://gembundler.com/man/gemfile.5.html) to manage dependencies with [Bundler](http://gembundler.com).
 Provides some defaults I prefer (such as [DataMapper](http://datamapper.org) for models), but you can quickly change this if you'd like (that's the beauty of this approach!).